-Tigers overcome Gallo’s 2 homers to top Rangers 5-3
+Tigers overcome 2 more Gallo homers to top Rangers 5-3

-ARLINGTON, Texas (AP) — Miguel Cabrera had a go-ahead RBI infield single as a pinch-hitter for Detroit right after previously unbeaten All-Star pitcher Kyle Gibson left with the bases loaded, and the Tigers went on to beat the Texas Rangers 5-3 on Wednesday.
+ARLINGTON, Texas (AP) — When Miguel Cabrera came on as a pinch-hitter for the Detroit Tigers with the bases loaded and one out in a tie game, he did exactly what the Texas Rangers hoped he would by hitting the ball on the ground.

+“Crazy seventh inning,” Gibson said.
+“Just kind of felt like whenever they threatened, they did so by finding a hole here, blooping the ball in there.”

-Joey Gallo homered twice to become the first Rangers player ever with 10 homers in a 10-game stretch, and those solo shots combined went more than 900 feet.
-The All-Star right fielder, who has 23 homers overall, also had his fourth outfield assist of the season, and drove in the other Texas run when he drew his AL-best 67th walk with the bases loaded in the eighth.
+Gallo became the first Rangers player ever with 10 homers in a 10-game stretch, and his two solo shots combined went more than 900 feet on the same day that it was announced he would participate in next week’s Home Run Derby.

+The All-Star right fielder, with 23 homers overall, also had his fourth outfield assist and drove in the other Texas run when he drew his AL-best 67th walk with the bases loaded in the eighth.

 Kyle Funkhouser (3-0) worked two scoreless innings after starter Casey Mize, the former No. 1 overall pick being limited by the Tigers, allowed the Gallo homers in his four innings.

-Gregory Soto got the last six outs for his seventh save in as many chances, including consecutive strikeouts after walking Gallo.
+Gregory Soto, Detroit’s only All-Star pick, got the last six outs for his seventh save in as many chances, including consecutive strikeouts after the four-pitch walk to Gallo.

-Jeimer Candelario hit a solo homer for Detroit.
+Jeimer Candelario hit a solo homer for the Tigers, who took two of three games to improve to 4-0-1 in their past five series.

 Three days after getting selected to his first All-Star team, Gibson (6-1) struck out seven but allowed eight hits and five runs over 6 1/3 innings.
 His ERA jumped from an AL-best 1.98 to 2.29.

 Former Rangers teammate Lance Lynn, also an All-Star, took over as the league’s ERA leader at 1.99 after six innings for the Chicago White Sox on Wednesday in a win at Minnesota.

-The game was tied 2-2 with one out in the seventh when Gibson walked No. 9 batter Jake Rogers to load the bases.
-Cabrera then got career hit No. 2,924 on a ball that deflected off the glove of reliever Joely Rodriguez.
-Jonathan Schoop then blooped a single over first base for another run before Robbie Grossman, who had an RBI single in the first, walked with the bases still loaded.

 Gallo pulled a 440-foot homer into the seats in right-center field in the second.
 He went even deeper two innings later, with a 462-foot shot that is the longest hit by a Rangers player in the stadium they moved into last season.